metabrainz/musicbrainz-server/INSTALL.md

     If you chose RT_SLAVE, please ensure that there is a configuration for both READONLY and READWRITE, or the server will not function correctly.
-    (Both can be configured the same in a simple setup).
+    (Both can be configured the same in a simple setup.)

 Installing Perl dependencies